aaronbloomfield/nws/hws/dnsspoof/index.md

 Previously our spoof on *gateway* listed to eth0, which is the green link in the image above.
 We are now going to listen to eth2, which is the blue link in the image above.

-You are going to copy your program from the previous section (dns_spoof_template.py) to dns_poison.py, and modify that program to perform DNS cache poisoning.
+You are going to copy your program from the previous section (`dns_spoof.py`) to `dns_poison.py`, and modify that program to perform DNS cache poisoning.
 The only change is to change the interface.
 Previously we spoofed a packet on eth1, which is how *gateway* communicates with *outer1*.
 Now we are going to spoof a packet on *eth0*, as that is how a DNS response from the Internet comes back to the DNS server on *gateway*.

-#### Setup

-If you entered a delay for the eth0 interface on *gateway*, you should delete it: `tc qdisc del dev eth0 root netem`.

 #### DNS Cache

-To get this program working, we are going to have to flush the DNS cache on *gateway* often.
+To get this program working, we are going to have to flush the DNS cache on *gateway* between each test run.
 To do so, we enter: `rndc flush`.

 To view the cache, we enter `rndc dumpdb -cache`.
 This stores the DNS cache in the file `/var/cache/bind/named_dump.db`.
 If you run both of those commands (flush then dumpdb), then view the `/var/cache/bind/named_dump.db` file, you will see there is not much there.
 Most of the lines start with a semi-colon (`;`), which is a comment line.
 There are three (or so) files that list the date.
 And that's it.

-Be sure your DNS spoof program is not running.
+Be sure your DNS spoof program is *not* running.
 Run `nslookup example.com`, then save the cache (`rndc dumpdb -cache`) and view the file (`/var/cache/bind/named_dump.db`).
-Now there is a lot there -- you'll see sections for the IP addresses of the root nameservers (`?a.root-servers.net`), for the .com TLD nameservers (?.gtld-servers.net), etc.  If you search for "example.com" (if you are viewing it via `more /var/cache/bind/named_dump.db`, press the forward slash key (`/`), then type "example.com", then hit Enter), you will see this section:
+Now there is a lot there -- you'll see sections for the IP addresses of the root nameservers (`a.root-servers.net`, etc.), for the .com TLD nameservers (`a.gtld-servers.net`, etc.), and so on.
+If you search for "example.com" (if you are viewing it via `more /var/cache/bind/named_dump.db`, press the forward slash key (`/`) to start a search, then type "example.com", then hit Enter), you will see this section:

 ```
 example.com.
 172790  NS      a.iana-servers.net.